obudzecie/smoking-gun-thesis/README.md

-# Project Title
-The Smoking Gun: Unveiling GPT-4’s memorisation of Polish Texts and Implications for Copyright Infringement
+# The Smoking Gun: Unveiling GPT-4’s memorisation of Polish Texts and Implications for Copyright Infringement

 ## Overview
 This repository consists of part of the code used for my Master's thesis.
 The data could not be shared due to its copyrighted nature.